Welcome to the Doves Class!

 Sensory and Physical

-- Can your child brush their teeth?
+- Can your child wash and dry their hands?

 Cognition and Learning